Mike Hosking: No American politician can ever change America's gun problem

 Beto O'Rourke is no more likely to take guns off Americans than Kamala Harris is, or Obama was, or Clinton, or Bush, or the Bush before him.

-And the person running for president who says they're taking guns off people in a country with a constitution that has a right to bare arms, isn't getting elected president.
+And the person running for president who says they're taking guns off people in a country with a constitution that has a right to bear arms, isn't getting elected president.

 So these next few days are the usual few days after this sort of madness - anger, frustration, blame, debate, and then, nothing, until next time, where we repeat the cycle.